ragnraok/android-image-filter/README.md

 # Setup

-- Get a clean clone of this project, in import the library in Ecliplse, click Project->Clean, then click Project->Build Project to regenerate the library
+- Get a clean clone of this project, import the library in Ecliplse, click Project->Clean, then click Project->Build Project to regenerate the library
 - Then just add AndroidImageFilter as a dependency to your existing project, following this guild: